salesagility/SuiteCRM/README.md

 [SuiteCRM](https://suitecrm.com) is the award winning open source, enterprise ready Customer Relationship Management (CRM) software application.

-Our vision is to be the most adopted open source enterprise CRM in the world, giving users full control of their data and freedom to own and customise their business solution
+Our vision is to be the most adopted open source enterprise CRM in the world, giving users full control of their data and freedom to own and customise their business solution.

 Try out a free fully working [SuiteCRM demo available here](https://suitecrm.com/demo/)